ava-labs/avalanche-docs/docs/quickstart/sending-transactions-with-dynamic-fees-using-javascript.md

 ## Setting up Environment and Project

 To send a transaction we need to sign it using our private key.
-But private key should not be hardcoded in the code, rather must be fetched through some environment variables.
+But private key should not be hard coded in the code, rather must be fetched through some environment variables.
 Make a `.env` file in the root folder with the following content.